Avinash-Singh-G/Avinash-Singh-G/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently focussing on Backend Engineering

 <!--- 👨‍💻 All of my projects are available at **[My Portfolio]()**--->